Trump took shelter in White House bunker as protests raged

 In recent days security at the White House has been reinforced by the National Guard and additional personnel from the Secret Service and the U.S. Park Police.

 Lemire reported from New York.
-Suderman reported from Richmond, Va.
 Associated Press writer Michael Balsamo contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.